Java if else

 The following is the flow diagram of the if else statement shows flow execution steps.

-if else flow diagram
+if else flow chart

-If .. else if and else condition
+If with else if and else condition including its flow chart

 If and else if will allows to perform alternative conditions check and perform alternative actions.
 Consider we have a job to post grade of students based on marks.